nubis/Monono/README.md

 appreciated part-time break given to me by Max Cantor, my haskeller mentor and startup partner.

+* Implementation is too naive, sprites still pass the full state around when they could be passing deltas.
 * Performance is not good, although not the main concern, should and could be better.
 * Removing sprites, it's not supported yet.
 * I want to have a way to query sprites as if they were an HTML DOM.